hyperledger/firefly/docs/overview/key_components/firefly_supernode.md

 A raw blockchain node is simply not enough.

-## Your project with or without a Supernode
+## Your project with or without a SuperNode

 ![Without FireFly / with FireFly](../images/without_firefly_with_firefly.png)